 Buying tickets: Ticket machines at the tram stop

-The number 100 airport express bus service takes you to Waverley Bridge (near Princes Street and the main rail and bus stations) in around 30 minutes, and runs every 10 minutes.
-You'll need to take the number 22 night bus from 00:00-04:00.
+The Airlink 100 airport express bus service takes you to Waverley Bridge (near Princes Street and the main rail and bus stations) in around 30 minutes, and runs every 10 minutes.
+If you're travelling at night, you'll need to take the Night bus N22 which runs every 30 minutes from 00:45-04:15.

 Buying tickets: Online, at the airport information desk, at the bus stop or from the driver